SAP-samples/btp-azure-opensap/Week1/Unit2/README.md

 > If you have any issues with the exercises, don't hesitate to open a question in the openSAP Discussion forum for this course.
 Provide the exact step number: "Week2Unit1, Step 1.1: Command cannot be executed.
 My expected result was [...], my actual result was [...]".
 Logs, etc. are always highly appreciated.
  ![OpenSAP Discussion](../../images/opensap-forum.png)

-## Step 1 - "Setting up BTP Trial"
+## Step 1 - Setting up BTP Trial

+In this unit we lay the foundation for the other weeks in this course.
+You will frequently use SAP Business Technology Platform services that are part of the SAP Business Technology Platform Trial.
+In the following you will create your own trial account.

+---

 1.1 Visit [SAP Log On Screen](https://www.sap.com) and click the Log On icon in the upper-right corner.